-Truck Employer Negligence Attorneys in California
+California Truck Employer Negligence Attorney

 In some cases, these circumstances are caused by employer negligence and the injured parties have rights to sue for awards outside standard worker’s compensation laws.
 To successfully do so, the individuals who have been hurt must provide the court with substantial evidence of the negligence.
 A duty to ensure workplace safety must be identified, a breach of that duty must be shown, and proof the injury was caused by the breach must be provided.